TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 Monster Worldwide, Inc.
 Attn: Legal Department-DMCA
-5 Clock Tower Place, Suite 500
+133 Boston Post Road
-Maynard, Massachusetts 01754
+Weston, Massachusetts 02493
 USA

 Need help with a job seeker issue?
 Contact us now.

 7\.
 Policy Regarding Termination Of Users Who Infringe The Copyright Or Other Intellectual Property Rights Of Others.

 Monster respects the intellectual property of others, and we ask our Users and content partners to do the same.
 The unauthorized posting, reproduction, copying, distribution, modification, public display or public performance of copyrighted works constitutes infringement of the copyright owners rights.
 As a condition to Your use of the Monster Sites, You agree not to use any Monster Site to infringe the intellectual property rights of others in any way.
 Monster reserves the right to terminate the accounts of any Users, and block access to the Monster Sites of any Users who are repeat infringers of the copyrights, or other intellectual property rights, of others.
 Monster reserves the right, in its sole discretion, to take these actions to limit access to the Site and/or terminate the accounts of any time, in our sole discretion Users who infringe any intellectual property rights of others, whether or not there is any repeat infringement, with or without notice, and without any liability to the User who is terminated or to the User whose access is blocked.
-Notwithstanding the foregoing, in the event that You believe in good faith that a notice of copyright infringement has been wrongly filed against You, please contact the Director of Compliance and Fraud Prevention as set out above.
+Notwithstanding the foregoing, in the event that You believe in good faith that a notice of copyright infringement has been wrongly filed against You, please contact Monster as set forth in Section 6 above.

 8\.
 Monster's Liability.

 The Monster Sites act as, among other things, venues for (i) employers to post job opportunities and search for and evaluate job candidates and (ii) candidates to post resumes and Profiles and search for and evaluate job opportunities.
 Monster does not screen or censor the listings, including Profiles offered.
-Monster is not involved in the actual transaction between employers and candidates.
+Monster is not involved in, and does not control, the actual transaction between employers and candidates.
 As a result, Monster is not responsible for User Content, the quality, safety or legality of the jobs or resumes posted, the truth or accuracy of the listings, the ability of employers to offer job opportunities to candidates or the ability of candidates to fill job openings and Monster makes no representations about any jobs, resumes or User Content on the Monster Sites.
 While Monster reserves the right in its sole discretion to remove User Content, job postings, resumes or other material from the Monster Sites from time to time, Monster does not assume any obligation to do so and to the extent permitted by law, disclaims any liability for failing to take any such action.

 Monster Networking provides a venue for individuals to network for professional and personal purposes and Monster does not screen or censor the Profiles or User Content on the Monster Sites.
 Monster is not involved in the actual communications between Users.
 As a result, Monster has no control over the accuracy, reliability, completeness, or timeliness of the Profiles or User Content submitted on the Monster Sites and makes no representations about any Profile or User Content on the Monster Sites.